Household hazardous waste - packaging and labelling

 Why proper packaging and labelling is important

-When chemicals do not have the proper packaging or labels, it can cause a lot of problems:
+When chemicals are not packaged correctly or labeled, it can cause a lot of problems:

 - Spills that cause environmental damage